aurora-0025/diswordle/README.md

 Diswordle is a wordle clone, but in discord made using discord js library.

 diswordle allows everyone in the server to play wordle once each day.
-Display their stats and flex your wordle skills (❁´◡`❁)
+Display their stats and flex your wordle skills
+༼ つ ◕_◕ ༽つ

 ## Invite to your server